ergo/crossroadsjs-router/README.md

 - Additional match rule support for every rule definition
 - Additional per-route custom callback support when an url is matched or not found

-Using `crossroadsjs-route-data` with nested routes and element like `iron-lazy-pages` you can achieve functionality comparable to solutions like `angular-ui-router` (see the nested routes demo).
+Using `crossroadsjs-route-data` with nested routes and an element like `iron-lazy-pages` can achieve functionality comparable to solutions like `angular-ui-router` (see the nested routes demo).

 You can use the router with both nested routes approach and "flat" routes -